probcomp/Venturecxx/doc/design-for-venture-tutorial.md

 Date: Summer 2015
-Status: The extant tutorial was inspired by some of these thoughts
+Status: The tutorial that existed between 2015 and 2017 was inspired by some of these thoughts

 Candidate outline with gaps, 6/10/15
 ------------------------------------